a-synchronous/rubico/README.md

 } = rubico
 ```

-With [A]synchronous Functional Programming, any function may be asynchronous and return a promise.
-All promises are resolved for their values before continuing with the operation.
+With [A]synchronous Functional Programming, any function may be asynchronous and return a promise, and arguments may be promises as well.
+If a promise is provided to a Rubico operator in argument position, it is resolved for its value before continuing with the operation.

 ```javascript [playground]
 const helloPromise = Promise.resolve('hello')